laravel/laravel/laravel/documentation/database/config.md

 		PDO::ATTR_EMULATE_PREPARES  => false,
 	),

-More about the PDO connection attributes can be found [here](http://php.net/manual/en/pdo.setattribute.php).
+More about the PDO connection attributes can be found [in the PHP manual](http://php.net/manual/en/pdo.setattribute.php).